QuantEcon/lecture-python.myst/_sources/rand_resp.md

 df1_mc
 ```

-The theoretical calculations  do a good job of predicting the Monte Carlo results.
+The theoretical calculations  do a good job of predicting  Monte Carlo results.

 We see that in many situations, especially when the bias is not small, the MSE of the randomized-sampling  methods is smaller than that of the non-randomized sampling method.